Corrects measurement data to a specific set of curves. Data is corrected according to specific conditions (e.g., G7®

-Even when every precaution is taken to insure accuracy of the CtP curves and on press, there will always be deviations caused by production and environmental factors.
+Even when every precaution is taken to ensure accuracy of the CtP curves and on press, there will always be deviations caused by production and environmental factors.
 An additional example would be Flexographic printing and defining the exact percentage of the first printed dot or the shape of the highlight bump.

 There are three different ways to ensure tone value correction is incorporated properly into measurement data.

 Specify a profile and the measured values are adjusted to achieve the same tone value increase curves as those of the selected profile.

 Note: Depending on the loaded measurement data only ICC profiles fitting the color space are shown (e.g., CMYK or multicolor.
 In this example a 7 inks multicolor profile is selected).